 What is a Modulating Actuator?

 A modulating control valve is an automated valve.
 It is used to control the amount of flow in a system.
 There are actuators on these valves that use feedback and control signals.
 Actuators help to open and close the valve accurately.
 A control signal is sent to the actuator to train it on how far to raise or turn the medium.
 The control signal is in the form of air pressure or electrical voltage.
 For example, a 3 to 15 psi pneumatic signal causes the actuator to close the valve at three psi or lower fully.
 Again, a 3 to 15 psi pneumatic signal occurs for the actuator to open it at 15 psi or above.
-A 0 to 10-voltage DC electric signal causes the actuator to close the valve at 0 voltage DC completely.
+A 0 to 10-voltage DC electric signal causes the actuator to close the valve completely at 0 voltage DC.
 Similarly, completely open it at ten voltage DC or above.

 Pros & Cons of Modulating Actuator